EagleErkanes/Safe-with-unique-unlocking/README.md

 🛠️ Technologies Used

-- Arduino UNO – microcontroller for managing signal detection and control
+- Arduino Nano – microcontroller for managing signal detection and control
 - Photoresistor (LDR) – detects light signals
 - Solenoid Lock – opens when the correct signal is received
 - EEPROM – stores up to 3 unique light patterns
 - Flutter App – sends encoded light signals to the safe
-- Serial Communication – for debugging and feedback

 ---